Discovering Slope in 6th grade Math

 I really enjoyed their “a-ha” moments!

 One “mistake” I made in the equations was that both equations with negative slopes also had negative y-intercepts…this led some students to incorrect conclusions, so I changed that for next year.
-The fixed worksheet can be downloaded by selecting the button below, if you’d like to use it:)
+The fixed worksheet can be downloaded by selecting the button below, if you’d like to use it.
+Today’s thinking about slope is my favorite kind of day.

 How do you introduce slope to your 6th grade or middle school math students?